Secure Check Fail Recovery (How to Fix Safely)

 Incorrect slot placement often causes verification failures.

-Step 4: Flash Firmware
+Step 4: Flash firmware

+Click Start and wait.
 Do not disconnect the phone during flashing.

-Understanding Common Odin Errors
+Understanding common Odin errors

 FAIL (Auth)